 2. Why did you give that score?

-We have received 31 answers from 31 recognised thought leaders, consultants and great doers from all over the world across industries.
-Then we divided the answers according to the categorisation of NPS - into promoters, passives and detractors.
+We have received 31 answers from 31 recognized thought leaders, consultants and great doers from all over the world across industries.
+Then we divided the answers according to the categorization of NPS - into promoters, passives, and detractors.
 2 answers are marked “in doubt” because the participants provided the range of scores or no score at all.

-Having mentioned that, I couldn’t help but to calculate the Net Promoter Score of the Net Promoter System.
-15 experts are very likely to recommend Net Promoter System to their CX colleagues (they're marked "promoters") and 6 wouldn’t do that ("detractors").
+Having mentioned that, I couldn’t help but calculate the Net Promoter Score of the Net Promoter System.
+15 experts are very likely to recommend Net Promoter System to their CX colleagues (they are marked as"promoters") and 6 wouldn’t do that ("detractors").

 That makes the NPS of NPS 32.

-Nevertheless, you probably already know that the score is just a number.
+Nevertheless, you probably already know that a score is just a number.
 What matters is why the score is as it is.